Equipment

 3 lb.

-Knuckle glove.
 Knuckle gloves come in sets one for each hand.
+While they count as a single weapon (e.g. when infused with magic), you can wield each knuckle glove as a separate weapon (allowing you to fight with them as if they were two separate weapons).
 Knuckle gloves are worn as gloves and as such do not occupy the wielders hands.
 While wielding knuckle gloves the hand must be empty or holding only small weapons to be used to make an attack.
-Attacks with the knuckle glove counts as unarmed strikes as well as attacks with a simple weapon.
+When you hit a creature with a knuckle glove, you can forgo dealing damage as if you had hit the target with an unarmed strike.

-Lance.
 You have disadvantage when you use a lance to attack a target within 5 feet of you.
-Also, a lance requires two hands to wield when you aren’t mounted.
+Also, a lance can be wielded as a one-handed weapon while you are mounted.
+When you score a critical hit with a lance, it is destroyed.

-When you throw the net and hit a larger or smaller creature, it is also restrained while it is grappled.
-By the net.
+If you throw the net and hit a larger or smaller creature, it is also restrained while it is grappled by the net.
 When you use an action, bonus action, or reaction to make a ranged attack with a net, you can make only one attack regardless of the number of attacks you can normally make.

 Size Properties